phillipsjackson/directed-research/weekly_progress/week_7.md

 # TODO for next week:

-- Mini project 2 final touches:
+- Submit mini project 2 exploration (Assignment 4)
-  + add figure using \includegraphics
-  + reference algorithm and figure using \label and \ref
+- Assignment 5: draft of bibliography using latex and bibtex